APIs-guru/openapi-directory/README.md

 Future additions
 --------------------------
 We are currently working on adding many new API specs, you can see the full list inside [this](https://docs.google.com/spreadsheets/d/14zxKcW_Pzu5aYI3Tnwe5ph2Ru2pkSP8yHWEQhx3t8pI/edit?usp=sharing) document.<BR>
-If you have an API spec in any format (Swagger, RAML, WADL, ...) for any public API, please feel free to open an [issue](https://github.com/APIs-guru/api-models/issues/new).
+If you have an API spec in any format (OpenAPI, Swagger, RAML, WADL, ...) for any public API, please feel free to open an [issue](https://github.com/APIs-guru/api-models/issues/new).

 Integration with 3rd-party services
 --------------------------